theupdateframework/taps/tap7.md

 Updater will provide return values indicating successful update or failure to update, and the Tester will compare these to the expected values for each test data set.
-In general, these data sets constitute a battery of attacks against which the Updater should be resilient, contrasted by controls which should succeed.
+In general, these data sets constitute a battery of attacks against which the Updater should be resilient, contrasted by positive control cases which should succeed.

 Note that the Tester will only expect a matching success-or-failure code instead of a specific code indicating the type of attack detected or error